Sreyeesh/UE_GitWorkshop/README.md

 - Double‑click `UEGitWorkshop.uproject`, or
 - Open the generated solution in Visual Studio and start the Editor target.

+Windows Command Prompt equivalents:

+- Build once using your env var: `py -3.11 build_ue.py --engine "%UE_ENGINE_ROOT%" --config Development --platform Win64`
+- Launch the Editor: `"%UE_ENGINE_ROOT%\Engine\Binaries\Win64\UnrealEditor.exe" "%CD%\UEGitWorkshop.uproject" -log`

 Default maps (configured in `Config/DefaultEngine.ini`):

 - `EditorStartupMap=/Game/Maps/L_Main.L_Main`
 - `GameDefaultMap=/Game/Maps/L_Main.L_Main`

 If you just renamed maps in the filesystem, open the project and choose “Fix Up Redirectors” in the Content Browser to preserve references.

+## Personal Branch Workflow

+1) Make a small code change (example: tweak the on‑screen Hello message)
+- Edit `Source/UEGitWorkshop/Private/HelloWorldSubsystem.cpp` and change the displayed string or `FColor`.
+- Stage and commit:
+  - `git add Source/UEGitWorkshop/Private/HelloWorldSubsystem.cpp`
+  - `git commit -m "feat(log): personalize hello text"`

+2) Push and open a Pull Request
+- `git push`
+- Open a PR from `feat/<yourname>-lab1` to `main` in GitHub.

+3) Verify the CI sanity check
+- Wait for the “Unreal Sanity Check” workflow to run on your PR.
+- Download the `sanity-report` artifact and open `sanity.txt` to see branch/SHA, a file listing, and whitespace status.

 ## CI/CD (GitHub Actions)